 What is the daily schedule?

-Campers participate in academic activities from 9am to 5pm, and have scheduled extracurricular activities in the evenings after dinner.
+Campers participate in academic activities typically from 9am to 5pm, and have scheduled extracurricular activities in the evenings after dinner for residential camps.
 See individual camp descriptions for specifics.
 A complete schedule is provided at check-in.

 What does my student need to bring to camp?